fivethirtyeight/nfl-elo-game/README.md

 ## Evaluating historical forecasts

-`eval.py` in the only runnable script, and does the following:
+`eval.py` is the only runnable script, and does the following:

 1. Reads in the CSV of historical games.
 Each row includes a `elo_prob1` field, which is the probability that `team1` will win the game according to the Elo model.
 2. Fills in a `my_prob1` field for every game using code in `forecast.py`.
 By default, these are filled in using the exact same Elo model.